Multi-node training

 Flow automatically configures the distributed training environment:

-No manual configuration required—Flow handles the entire coordination process automatically.
+No manual configuration required—Flow handles the coordination process automatically.
+You just need to set the PyTorch variables from Flow's variables in your training script.

 Shared Storage